 - exposure to vibration.

-An MSD means an injury to, or a disease of, the musculoskeletal system, whether occurring suddenly or over time.
-It can be a back injury, a sprained or strained muscle, ligament and tendon, degeneration of a joint or bone, and nerve damage such as carpal tunnel syndrome.
+A musculoskeletal disorder means an injury to, or a disease of, the musculoskeletal system, whether occurring suddenly or over time.
+It can be a back injury, a sprained or strained muscle, ligament or tendon, degeneration of a joint or bone, and nerve damage such as carpal tunnel syndrome.
 These ailments can all result from poorly managed hazardous manual tasks.

 - individual factors